microsoft/EdgeML/tools/SeeDot/README.md

   -d,   --dataset          Dataset to use
                            (Default: 'cifar-binary')

-  -m,   --maximisingMetric What metric to maximise during exploration (valid only for Classification)
+  -m,   --metric           What metric to maximise during exploration (valid only for Classification)
                               1) Accuracy ('acc'):                The accuracy of prediction will be used as a metric for correctness.
 (A maximising metric).